Food Safety

 If passed, AB 2034 would:

-• Require firms to submit a notice to the California Department of Public Health (CDPH) when intending to use a new food additive or ingredient in their products, including the same evidence and information that is required to make a GRAS determination
+• Require firms to submit a notice to the California Department of Public Health (CDPH) when intending to use a new food additive or ingredient in their products, which must include the same evidence and information that is required for federal GRAS notifications

 • Require CDPH to review the notice submitted by the firm, and if the information is complete, publish the notice in a public database